robots4life/luscious-lucia/README.md

 <a href="https://lucia-auth.com/getting-started/sveltekit" target="_blank">https://lucia-auth.com/getting-started/sveltekit</a>

-Install Lucia using your package manager of your choice.
+Install Lucia using the package manager of your choice.

 `pa lucia`